rusticstuff/simdutf8/README.md

 for the SSE 4.2 implementation.

 ### ARM64
+To get the SIMD implementation with Rust 1.59 on ARM64 the crate feature `aarch64_neon` needs to be enabled.
+For Rust Nightly this is no longer required (but does not hurt either).
+Once[Rust PR #90621](https://github.com/rust-lang/rust/pull/90621) lands in a stable version, this is no longer required.

-For ARM64 support Nightly Rust is needed and the crate feature `aarch64_neon` needs to be enabled.
-CAVE: If this features is not turned on the non-SIMD std library implementation is used.
+CAVE: If this features is not turned on with Rust 1.59 the non-SIMD std library implementation is used.

 ### WASM32
 For wasm32 support, the implementation is selected at compile time based on the presence of the `simd128` target feature.